Convert a Credit Card Statement PDF to CSV for Accounting

 FAQ

 Will the CSV import directly into QuickBooks or Xero?
 Yes.
 Both accept CSV imports with column mapping.
 Bank2XL's CSV format maps cleanly to the standard Date / Description / Amount fields.
-QuickBooks Online has a Banking > Upload from file flow that supports this natively.
+QuickBooks Online has a Banking > Upload from file flow that handles this natively.
 Xero has Bank Account > Import a Statement.

-Does it work for business credit cards with multiple authorized users?
+Does it work for business cards with multiple authorized users?
 Yes.
 When the statement groups transactions by cardholder (typical for Amex Business, Chase Ink, Capital One Spark), the cardholder name is preserved as metadata on each row.

 Get started